eslint/eslint/docs/src/rules/no-restricted-syntax.md

 ## When Not To Use It

 If you don't want to restrict your code from using any JavaScript features or syntax, you should not use this rule.

+## Version

+This rule was introduced in ESLint 1.4.0.